kOaDT/hate-crimes-map/README.md

 - Different reporting mechanisms and practices
 - Cultural and social factors affecting reporting

+## Disclaimer

+This project is not affiliated with the OSCE or any other organization.

 ## Technologies Used

 This project is built using the following technologies: